erngul/Jellyfin.Xtream/README.md

 The Jellyfin.Xtream plugin can be used to integrate the content provided by an [Xtream-compatible API](https://xtream-ui.org/api-xtreamui-xtreamcode/) in your [Jellyfin](https://jellyfin.org/) instance.

+Xtream streams now report their runtime for episodes and VOD items, enabling Jellyfin to track playback progress.

 ## Installation

 The plugin can be installed using a custom plugin repository.